ismatullayevs/anordating/tasks.md

 # Tasks

-when you rewind, you can now react to users who were previously available to you but not anymore reuse db sessions dry code add validation to update profile
+when you rewind, you can now react to users who were previously available to you but not anymore notification should check if the user is active if likes are mutual, send links to each others chat reuse db sessions dry code add validation to update profile